 With repeated exposure to drugs, the portion of your brain that experiences happiness becomes damaged.
 The same brain section sends happy signals when you hear a good song, sees a good friend, or eats something delicious.
 This section of the brain slowly stops working in response to anything except the drug.
 This section renders an addict a feeling of powerlessness in addiction.

-If you, or someone you love, are experiencing physical changes of addiction then call us today.
+If you have noticed the physical changes of addiction then call us today.
 We will help you get the proper help that you need to fight your addiction.
 Never feel embarrassed or judged when talking to one of our specialists.
 Our goal is to help you start your healthier life.

 Psychological Changes of the Brain